As Greek-German ties erode, Athens complains about Schaeuble 'insult'

 Schaeuble dismissed the notion.
 "No, I haven't insulted my Greek counterpart, that is nonsense," he told Reuters in Berlin.

-The attacks on Germany reveal frustration in the new Greek government over its difficulty persuading EU partners to relax the conditions of its 240 billion euro (167 billion pounds) bailout, which it says has caused mass unemployment and poverty.
+The attacks on Germany reveal frustration in the new Greek government over its difficulty persuading EU partners to relax the conditions of its 240 billion euro ($250 billion) bailout, which it says has caused mass unemployment and poverty.

 LOST TRUST